jdevfullstack-tutorials/github-for-non-code-writers/README.md

 <https://guides.github.com/features/mastering-markdown/>

-And other sites are mentioning that you need to use Git, not even
+And other sites are mentioning that you need to use Git.
+No you don't need that, not even GitHub Desktop, if your focus is writing in plaintext format.
-GitHub Desktop, no you don't
-need that if your focus is writing in plaintext format.
 The GitHub Web UI is enough for your workflow.